rems-project/cn-tutorial/src/example-archive/coq-lemmas/README.md

 End Lemma_Spec.
 ```

-## Prooving the Coq Lemmas
+## Proving the Coq Lemmas

-To prove the lemmas, instantiate a new module with type `Lemma_Spec` containing each of parameters as lemmas and their proofs.
-For the example above, the proofs look like this
+To prove the lemmas, instantiate a new module with type `Lemma_Spec`
+containing each of parameters as lemmas and their proofs.
+For the
+example above, the proofs look like this

 ```